-In short, the best contemporary evidence suggests:
+In short, the best contemporary evidence (ignoring the Suhr and Dörnberg images) suggests:

-- Headwear: brown fur cap with peak, scarlet bag and gold cords; black fur cap with scarlet bag; black light dragoon cap with silver trim.
+- Headwear: brown cap with peak, scarlet bag and gold cords; black fur cap with scarlet bag; black light dragoon cap with silver trim.

-- Scarlet sash with gold barrels.
+- Crimson sash, or scarlet with gold barrels.

 - Pelisse with silver trim, grey fur and buff/yellow plush lining, or with scarlet lining from 1810.